-A: Funds will be equitably distributed among NMFS Regions based on recommendations of the merit review process.
-A merit review panel, consisting of Federal representatives from each NMFS stranding region, MMHSRP staff, and the Marine Mammal Commission (if possible), will evaluate technical review comments and scores, application materials, stranding statistics by region (i.e., geographic need for proposed projects), and the number of applications received by region.
-Equitable distribution will be determined by review of proposals by NMFS region using the best available data on episodic, anomalous or unusual stranding events; average annual strandings and mortalities; and sizes of marine mammal populations within each region.
+A: Funds will be equitably distributed among NMFS Regions based on recommendations of the program review panel.
+A program review panel, consisting of at least three National and Regional MMHSRP staff consulting with the Marine Mammal Commission (if possible), will evaluate technical review comments and scores, application materials, stranding statistics by region, and stranding network effort or coverage per region.
+Equitable distribution will be determined by using the best available data on episodic, anomalous or unusual stranding events; average annual strandings and mortalities; and sizes of marine mammal populations within each region.

 Hawaiian monk seal "KP2" undergoing rehabilitation